-A happy customer of Oracle Eloqua marketing automation tools for more than 18 years, Aon turned to Oracle when it came time to consolidate its broader patchwork of customer relationship management applications, under a program called CRM United.
-The company started with Oracle CX Sales, part of the Oracle Cloud CX suite, replacing multiple sales applications—including six instances of Salesforce.com—that were inherited from multiple acquisitions.
-Aon later added Oracle CX Service, including Oracle Intelligent Advisor to automate client discovery forms for its sales organization.
+A happy customer of Oracle Eloqua Marketing Automation tools for more than 18 years, Aon turned to Oracle when it came time to consolidate its broader patchwork of customer relationship management applications, under a program called CRM United.
+The company started with Oracle Sales, part of the Oracle CX , replacing multiple sales applications—including six instances of Salesforce.com—that were inherited from multiple acquisitions.
+Aon later added Oracle Service, including Oracle Intelligent Advisor to automate client discovery forms for its sales organization.
 Aon continues to use Oracle Eloqua, now integrated with its Oracle’s sales and customer service applications, for lead generation and to drive personalized B2B email marketing campaigns.

 Aon’s team integrates and manages data from various sales and marketing sources and then produces dashboards for several thousand sales colleagues.
 Its cloud-based Oracle Autonomous Database, coupled with Oracle Analytics, automates those tasks and provides superior security, reporting, and performance, all with less database maintenance and end-user training compared with on-premises software.

 By eliminating data silos and adding robust analytics and reporting, Aon gained visibility into client-facing activities within and across departments, as well as deep insights for better targeting and cross-selling.

 “Through all those acquisitions, through all that technology, our client-facing colleagues had 16 different places to go to do their jobs,” says Teffani Zadeh, CIO, Growth Enablement and North America IT, at Aon.
 “That is not efficient.
 That makes people frustrated.
 That does not help them sell.”